EXPLAINER: What’s behind the baby formula shortage?

 Many do-it-yourself formula recipes are made from cow’s milk and granular sugar that may be difficult for young babies to digest.
 They also lack the specific vitamins and proteins found in breastmilk and FDA-approved formulas that are needed for basic nutrition.

-“Particularly for small babies, many of these formulas and mixtures that are found online don’t contain even the most basic nutrient mixes that babies need to survive,” said Dr. Steven Abrams, a pediatricians at the University of Texas, Austin.
+“Particularly for small babies, many of these formulas and mixtures that are found online don’t contain even the most basic nutrient mixes that babies need to survive,” said Dr. Steven Abrams, a pediatrician at the University of Texas, Austin.

 Abrams also stressed that parents should never dilute infant formula.